Melkor118/GitGud-Workshop/Github_Workshop.md

 $ [insert your text editor cmd here] README.md #Yes, Vi, Vim, Emacs, Atom are all the greatest thing since sliced bread.
 I use VScode like a peasant
 ```

-Write anything you'd like and save.
+Write anything you'd like and save (Code50 autosaves).

 ```Shell
 $ git status